top of page

 The fire on 2nd September 1666 began in a baker’s house in Pudding Lane and raged for three days.
 It destroyed a big part of the city although there was thankfully little loss of life.
 There was a massive amount of damage to houses, hundreds of streets, the City’s gates, public buildings, churches and St. Paul’s Cathedral.
 The only buildings to survive in part were those built of stone, like St. Paul’s and the Guildhall.

 The Monument stands 62 metres tall and there are 311 steps to climb to the top up a spiral staircase that winds around the entire structure’s interior.
-The 360 views from the top are breathtaking! he Monument is a must-do London experience, I think.
-It’s easy to get to as it’s close to Monument Tube station.
+The 360 views from the top are breathtaking!
+The Monument is a must-do London experience, I think.
+It’s easy to get to as it’s close to Monument Tube station and entrance is only a few pounds.
+Check out my second climb up to the top during my 2018 visit to London.

 KP and I met up again later in Camden Town, continuing my exploration of the eclectic and creative parts of London, where we had a lovely early evening wander around Regent’s Canal before dinner.